knutnergaard/FontLab-Scripts/SMuFL/readme.md

 Compares font anchors to latest Bravura metadata file, published at the [Bravura repository](https://github.com/steinbergmedia/bravura) to find missing or superfluous glyph anchors according to the SMuFL standard.
 Script will print any findings and mark glyphs with discrepancies unless colour value is set to 0.

 Script will skip glyphs not containing descriptive SMuFL names as notes or glyph names.
+### clean_smufl_font.py ###

+Deletes any unencoded glyphs and glyphs without a valid SMuFL codepoint, i.e., outside the unicode ranges Private User Area (U+E000-U+F8FF), Musical Symbols (U+1D100-U+1D1FF) and the Musical Symbols part of Miscellaneous Symbols (u+2669-u+266F).

+Further exclusions can be added to included list of glyph names, which by default contains glyphs *.notdef* and *space*.

+**Beware:** This script permanently deletes glyphs, and could, in the event of any software bugs or system flaws, result in unintended data loss. **Use at your own risk!**

 ### copy_notes_to_glyph_names.py
 Renames glyphs with AGLFN names (uniXXXX) to descriptive SMuFL names by copying the annotations made by **set_smufl_names.py** or [annotate_glyphs_with_smufl_names](https://github.com/w3c/smufl/blob/gh-pages/scripts/fontlab/annotate_glyphs_with_smufl_names.py), available at the [SMuFL repository](https://github.com/w3c/smufl).